sopac/pacsafe-doc/training/workshop1/pacsafe_basic.rst

 Introduction
 ------------

-In this exercise, we will work through an example scenario where we show how the different data elements used by |project_name| are combined in order to analyse the potential impact of a tsunami on both the buildings and population.
+In this module, we will learn about the results of a InaSAFE analysis and work through an example scenario where we show how the different data elements used by |project_name| are combined in order to analyse the potential impact of a tsunami on both the buildings and population.

 After we have run the |project_name| analysis we will print the map and analysis report as a pdf and review the results.
 We will also learn